 Digital payments are safer, since workers would not have to carry cash, and they prevent “leakage” through corruption or other charges, Klapper said.

 She cited examples of a woman who complained that her mother-in-law confiscated her wages when they were paid in cash, but now cannot access the funds.
 Another had to pay a motorcycle service to make small deposits each day to keep the cash of the hands of thieves.

-Since a large portion of the adults in lower income countries are farmers who require payments for things like crop insurance, digitizing those payments “could reduce unbanked by a quarter.”
+Since a large portion of the adults in lower-income countries is farmers who require payments for things like crop insurance, digitizing those payments “could reduce unbanked by a quarter.”

 East Africa was a leader in mobile money accounts and the technology has spread so the share of adults using them in Sub-Saharan Africa doubled to 21 percent since 2014.

 India was a standout in the latest report due to its switch to biometric smart cards to make payments and saw a “massive surge in account ownership,” and narrowed the gender gap to six percentage points between men and women with accounts.